 WARNING: some may find it graphic or…well, just a bit gross.
 But, hey, #CleaningMotivation

-Dust mites infestations cause a vast majority of dust-related allergy symptoms due to their feces (poop), which may be a good indicator of their presence.
-However, many of the symptoms can also be the result of other underlying causes.
+Because of this, having an allergy outbreak may sometimes be a good indicator of their presence; however, many of the symptoms can also be the result of other underlying causes.

-Dust mite allergy symptoms can include sneezing, stuffy nose, itchy throat or nose, post-nasal drip, itchy skin, runny nose, and itchy, watery, or red eyes.
+Common Dust Mite Allergy Symptoms: sneezing, stuffy nose, itchy throat or nose, post-nasal drip, itchy skin, runny nose, and itchy, watery, or red eyes.

 While certain steps can be used at home to help reduce dust mites over time, medical treatments might be necessary.

-For more information on treatments and getting a diagnosis, please speak with a medical professional.
+Note: For more information on treatments and getting a diagnosis, please speak with a medical professional.

 Dust Mites vs. Bed Bugs

 While many people tend to believe otherwise, dust mites and bed bugs are two completely different critters.
-However, some at-home methods for preventing, reducing, or getting rid of them can be similar.
+However, some at-home methods for preventing, reducing, or getting rid of them can often be similar.

-Dust mites are not parasites nor insects and do not bite or burrow into a person or animal’s skin, unlike bed bugs.
-They are microscopic arachnids.
-They live in soft, warm, and humid environments and eat our fallen dead skin cells.
+Dust mites are actually microscopic arachnids, and they love to live in soft, warm, and humid environments and eat our fallen dead skin cells.
 Yum.
 Oh, and they can trigger typical allergy-type symptoms.

-Unlike dust mites, they bite to drink blood and cause the skin to itch and form large welts.
+Unlike dust mites, bed bugs bite to drink blood and cause the skin to itch and form large welts.
 They do not cause common allergy symptoms.

 14 Tips for Getting Rid of Dust Mites